FRIZZ

 Brief

-FRIZZ stands next to FIBORG — the alien-like house that once disrupted a valley of standard boxes.
-Designing its neighbor became one of our most difficult tasks: how do you build beside your own outsider without canceling its voice?
+FRIZZ sits beside FIBORG, the alien-like house that once disrupted a valley of standard boxes.
+Designing its neighbor was one of our hardest challenges.
+How do you build next to your own outsider without silencing its voice?

-FIBORG was designed to stand out.
-FRIZZ was designed to hold back — but with intention.
-A white fiber-concrete shell wraps a simple cubic core, echoing the scale and position of its predecessor, but bending with the curve of the street.
-The shell is composed of five distinct parametric forms, each shaped by a map of light logic — some openings are real, others are false.
-The result is an exterior that looks alive but stays controlled.
+FIBORG was made to stand apart.
+FRIZZ steps back, but not passively.
+A white fiber-concrete shell wraps a simple cubic core, matching the scale and placement of its predecessor while bending gently with the street.
+The shell is made of five unique parametric forms, each shaped by a map of light.
+Some openings are real, others are illusion.
+Together they form an exterior that feels alive but remains composed.

-From the street, FRIZZ appears sealed and composed.
-From the yard, it opens — three clean cuts reveal full-height glass walls for the bedrooms.
-A narrow garden inserted between the two houses creates air, distance, and movement.
-It’s also a pause — a physical breath between one sculptural idea and the next.
+From the street, FRIZZ looks quiet and closed.
+From the yard, it opens.
+Three clean cuts carve out full-height glass walls for the bedrooms.
+A narrow garden slips between the two houses, creating space, light, and a sense of rhythm.
+It's a pause.
+A breath between one sculptural idea and the next.

 FRIZZ doesn’t compete with FIBORG.
-It completes it.
+It completes the conversation.

 Project Team